irietek/weather/PlaneWeather.md

 * It should be possible to provide a departure time in the past.

 ## Evaluation
-* We are looking for a complete and deploybale solution.
+* We are looking for a complete and deployable solution.
 * Write tests.
 * Write a README if necessary.
 * Commit often to the repository.